dcSpark-AI/open-LLM-server/README.md

 ## Supported Models

 Open LLM Server uses Rust bindings for [Llama.cpp](https://github.com/ggerganov/llama.cpp#description).
-In theory this means we should have full compatibility with whatever models Llama.cpp supports (leave an issue if the case is otherwise).
+In theory this means we should have full compatibility with whatever models Llama.cpp supports (which are GGML targeted .bin models).
+5-bit models are not yet supported (so generally stick to `q4_0` for maximum compatibility).

 ## Special Thanks